Dongliang-Ma/Nutanix-101/index.rst

 Intro
 +++++

 In this lab you will explore Prism Central and Prism Element.
 You will learn how to perform cluster administration tasks such as creating VMs and configuring networks.
 You will learn more about Nutanix storage and image management within Nutanix AHV.
+Finally, you will explore VM data protection, including snapshots and replication options.

 Let’s first get some terminology out of the way: